hasura/graphql-engine/docs/README.md

-# Hasura GraphQL engine Docs
+# Hasura GraphQL Engine Docs

 The documentation accompanying the Hasura GraphQL engine is written with [Sphinx](http://www.sphinx-doc.org/en/master/) and deployed to